F88/promidas/README.md

 ProtoPedia Resource Organized Management In-memory Data Access Store

-In-memory snapshot manager for ProtoPedia prototypes with TTL and efficient data access.
+Featuring a core in-memory snapshot manager, this project provides TTL and efficient data access for ProtoPedia prototypes.
+A ready-to-use utility tool is also bundled for combining with an API client.

 ## Project Overview